table of contents

 This initial private pilot will feature a small selection of notaries, who will be testing the interoperability of our systems and providing feedback that will allow us to ensure any teething issues are ironed out ahead of a public launch.

-The future of e-apostilles!
+The future of E-Apostilles!

 However, it is likely that there will be many public officials and organisations producing documents that will not work with a government created system for verifying digital signatures.
 In the short-term traditional paper apostilles may accompany the e-apostille service or documents may need posting to the FCDO for an e-apostille to be allocated to a hard copy document.